 Nature at its Best at Bandipur

 Apart from wildlife, the park also houses hundreds of unique types of flora and fauna and is famous for its Sandalwood trees.
 The natural rivers of Kabini, Moyar, and the Nagur flowing through the National Park add to its beauty.
 If you planning a picnic or a short trip, then Bandipur is the perfect spot as there are many things one can look forward to such as fishing, bird watching, boating, and trekking.

 Tourists can visit this beautiful destination all year round.
 If you want to watch the animals at the watering holes, then come here during the summer months from March to May.
 During monsoons, between June and October, the Bandipur National Park blooms with greenery all around.

 The Bandipur National Park houses around 70 tigers and over 3,000 Asian elephants, along with dholes, leopards, sloth bears, and gaurs.
 The park also has over 200 species of birds.
 The Bandipur National Park is covered with a mix of deciduous forests and evergreen forests.

 Bandipur Local Information

 There is a certain entry fee in the Bandipur National Park the rates for which vary for Indian and foreign nationals.
 Tourists cannot tour the national park in their private vehicles as it is not allowed inside the park.

-They can, however, go around the park in the forest department jeeps and vans.
+They can, however, go to the park in the forest department jeeps and vans.
 The elephant rides are also organized by the Forest Department for an hour or more.
 All this is charged at an extra rate.
 Rain is accompanied by light breeze; so, it is useless to carry umbrellas.
-Raincoats are the best bet in the park during rainy season.
+Raincoats are the best bet in the park during the rainy season.